mmwebster/tessel-projects/labspace/README.txt

 - Currently only works with tessel firmware version 0.1.19 and ambient module version 0.1.9
 - Switch between tessel firmware versions using: tessel update -b [version]
 - Project developed on Tessel 1 and MacOSX 10.10.3

+Todo:
+- Prevent bash scripts from uploading to Tessel if Transcend returns an error